gRNAde: Geometric Deep Learning for 3D RNA inverse design: Abstract

 \section{Abstract}

-Computational RNA design tasks are often posed as inverse problems, where sequences are designed based on adopting a single desired secondary structure without considering 3D geometry and conformational diversity.
-We introduce \textbf{gRNAde}, a \textbf{g}eometric \textbf{RNA} \textbf{de}sign pipeline operating on 3D RNA backbones to design sequences that explicitly account for structure and dynamics.
-Under the hood, gRNAde is a multi-state Graph Neural Network that generates candidate RNA sequences conditioned on one or more 3D backbone structures where the identities of the bases are unknown.
+Computational RNA design tasks are often posed as inverse problems, where sequences are designed based on adopting a single desired secondary structure without considering 3D conformational diversity.
+We introduce \textbf{gRNAde}, a \textbf{g}eometric \textbf{RNA} \textbf{de}sign pipeline operating on 3D RNA backbones to design sequences that explicitly account for structure and dynamics. gRNAde uses a multi-state Graph Neural Network and autoregressive decoding to generates candidate RNA sequences conditioned on one or more 3D backbone structures where the identities of the bases are unknown.
 On a single-state fixed backbone re-design benchmark of 14 RNA structures from the PDB identified by \citet{das2010atomic}, gRNAde obtains higher native sequence recovery rates (56\% on average) compared to Rosetta (45\% on average), taking under a second to produce designs compared to the reported hours for Rosetta.
-We further demonstrate the utility of gRNAde on a new benchmark of multi-state design for structurally flexible RNAs, as well as zero-shot ranking of mutational fitness landscapes in a retrospective analysis of a recent RNA polymerase ribozyme structure.
+We further demonstrate the utility of gRNAde on a new benchmark of multi-state design for structurally flexible RNAs, as well as zero-shot ranking of mutational fitness landscapes in a retrospective analysis of a recent ribozyme.
+Experimental wet lab validation on 10 different structured RNA backbones finds that gRNAde has a success rate of 50\% at designing pseudoknotted RNA structures, a significant advance over 35\% for Rosetta.
+Open source code and tutorials are available at: \href{https://github.com/chaitjo/geometric-rna-design}{\texttt{github.com/chaitjo/geometric-rna-design}}